kyleskrinak/duke-info-01/_posts/2017-03-09-flipclock-for-techexpo.md

 I found a replacement countdown js widget to replace the garish one we used last year.

+You can find the source code here: <a href="http://flipclockjs.com/">http://flipclockjs.com/</a>

 <div class="clock" markdown="1"></div>

 <script type="text/javascript">